 You’ll be shocked at the amazing range of choices on Airbnb and other vacation rental sites in the Joshua Tree area.
-You can stay in a 1970s airstream (from $109 per night), a luxurious tent (from $67 per night), or this stargazing cabin that’s a splurge (from $300 per night) but worth it for the wide open starry skies you can admire from the bed or outdoor tub.
+You can stay in a 1970s airstream (from $92 per night), a colorfully decorated adobe (from $88 per night), or this stargazing cabin that’s a splurge (from $375 per night) but worth it for the wide-open starry skies you can admire from the bed or outdoor tub.

 What to Do During the Day in Joshua Tree

 The best part about taking a stargazing trip to Joshua Tree is that you’ll have the daylight hours to enjoy all the park has to offer.
 Obviously visiting the national park is at the top of the list for ways to spend time between stargazing sessions.
 Joshua Tree National Park can be accessed by three entrances: the Cottonwood Springs entrance in the south, the West Entrance near Yucca Valley, and the Twentynine Palms entrance.
 On your first entry, you’ll need to pay $25 for a seven-day access pass to the national park.
 After that, you’ll be able to drive in and out of the park as often as you like.

 Outside Joshua Tree National Park, one of the main sights is Pioneertown.
 This town may look historic, but it was actually built in the mid-20th Century for filming movies.
 Now, visitors can wander the streets and on alternating Saturdays, you can watch a wild west show performed by local volunteer actors.
 The Joshua Tree Saloon has a similar vibe, is popular with the locals, and hosts karaoke a few nights a week.

 What to See in Joshua Tree National Park